 Why do some people say a black cat is bad luck and others say it’s a good omen?
 Why do some people say red is anger and others see it as passion?
-Why do some insist that the cardinal direction for North represents Divine Energy and others insist it’s the East?
+Why do some insist that the cardinal direction for North represents Divine Energy and others insist that the Divine is located in the East?

 The answer is pretty easy actually and we can thank Einstein for putting it in scientific terms.
 Everything is relative to location.

 Your location in the world, the evolution of the culture you live in, the history of your society, even the spiritual beliefs practiced in your region can all play a part in defining a list of correspondences that may come across your path.
 Simply put, how you relate to the world around you and how you feel connected to the “this or that” in your life, all depends on where you are and the beliefs you choose to follow.